naptax/FloorIA/AUTHENTICATION.md

 2. **HTTPS**: Always use HTTPS in production
 3. **Tokens**: Access tokens are automatically managed and renewed
 4. **Environment Variables**: Never expose secret keys in code
+5. **Frontend Security**:
+   - Always use `.env` files for Supabase credentials
+   - Never hardcode API keys in source code
+   - Ensure `.env` files are in `.gitignore`
+   - Only use public/anon keys in frontend (never service role keys)
+   - Frontend environment variables are visible to users - only use public keys

 ### Row Level Security (RLS)